 g.
 Other.
-Describe: Click or tap here to enter text.
+Describe:

+4.4.2 Payment practices across regions counties, and/or geographic areas

-- 4.4.2 Do payment practices vary across regions, counties, and/or geographic areas? - $\boxtimes$ No, the practices do not vary across areas. - Yes, the practices vary across areas.
-Describe: Click or tap here to enter text.
+Do payment practices vary across regions, counties, and/or geographic areas?

+[x] No, the practices do not vary across areas.

+[] Yes, the practices vary across areas.
+Describe:

+4.4.3 Payment practices supporting equal access

-4.4.3 Describe how Lead Agencies' payment practices described in subsection 4.4 support equal access to a full range of providers.
+Describe how Lead Agencies' payment practices described in subsection 4.4 support equal access to a full range of providers.

 The OEC's payments are timely and offered with reasonable requirements for attendance.
 Providers are not required to submit daily attendance for payment or hourly pay, which allows the providers to operate a financially stable business, regardless of if a child is sick and unable to come to care.
 Payments are also offer for a variety of childcare schedules and rates are based on geographic regions that respond to different economic factors.
 The Care 4 Kids rates are paid in relation to market rate at a regional level, by age group, setting type and hours of care.
 The access to care is provided through provision for access to Licensed and License Exempt Center based, Licensed Group home, Licensed Family Home, and Unlicensed Relative care, available in all five regions, and serving children from all communities in Connecticut.
 In calendar year 2020, Care 4 Kids served a monthly average of 8,700 children in 825 centers & group homes (59% of 1,400, the total number of active Licensed Center and Group Homes, as of 05/28/2021.
 Plus an average of 3,600 children in 820 Licensed Family Child Care settings (43% of 1,900, the total number of active Licensed Family Child Care Homes, as of 05/28/2021.
 Plus and average of 3,800 children in 2,000 + Unlicensed Relative settings.
 The choices for families include these multiple setting types in each of the five region, across the state, with incremental rate increases in recent years to allow families more purchasing power and to allow providers additional supports to maintain and improve the health, safety and quality of care.